How do I submit my hours worked for my Work-Study job?

 How do I apply for Work-Study?

 All students must complete the FAFSA and have demonstrated exceptional financial need.
 You must be a US citizen or eligible non-citizen (in general this means a permenent resident).
-You must be admitted to a degree program, enrolled at least half-time (six credit hours per term for undergraduates or three credit hours for graduate students), and be making satisfactory academic progress.
+You must be admitted to a degree program, enrolled at least half-time (six credit hours per term for undergraduates or four and a half credit hours for graduate students), and be making satisfactory academic progress.

-To obtain work-study in the coming year, continuing work-study students need to earn $1000 if their award is $1500 or earn $500 if their award is $750.
+To obtain work-study in the upcoming year, continuing work-study students need to earn some of their award in the current year.

 How do I find a job?

-Students with a work-study award may look for jobs on the work-study website beginning August 13.
+Students with a work-study award may look for through their MyPack Portal beginning August 12.
 You may select several jobs and contact the employers to set up an interview.
-At the interview, you will print a copy of your awards from MyPack Portal to confirm for your employer that you have a work-study award.
+Take a copy of your class schedule to the interview.
 You will be allowed a three-week period from the date of your award or the beginning of the semester, whichever is later, to find a job.
 After this date, your work-study award is subject to cancellation.

 How will I be paid?

 If hired, you must complete the I-9 hiring form, the state tax withholding form, and the federal tax withholding form.
-For the I-9 form, your employer will need to see your driver’s license and Social Security card or other qualifying documents.
+For the I-9 form, your employer will need to see an appropriate combination of identity and work authorization documents.
+A list of these documents can be found on the University’s I-9 website at http://www.ncsu.edu/human_resources/intemployment/i9.php

 How much can I earn?